The Flyers had five minutes of overtime to work with in hopes to not allow the game to carry to a shoot-out.

-(Pictured: Ilya Bryzgalov makes a save in the 2nd period.
+(Pictured: Goaltender Ilya Bryzgalov makes a snow angel save in the overtime period.
 AP Photo/Matt Slocum)

 The Flyers knew exactly what they needed to do if they wanted to keep their playoff hopes at a manageable level.

 They didn't execute though, and it was seen clearly in their 5-2 loss to New Jersey.
 They were docked with seven giveaways in the loss, leading to some quick first period goals that put them in an early, insurmountable hole.

 An Andrej Meszaros give away behind the net gave the Devils their first goal of the game.